Renting a Bike

 For ￦10,000, Bike Trip will pick you up from their store and drive you to the start.
 Tours don’t include a follow car.

 Sometimes it can be a hassle to travel with your bike.
-That’s why Bike Trip offers a service to deliver your bike from the peninsula to their store on Jeju Island.
+Bike Trip offers a delivery service.

-They will also ship your helmet, saddle bag, and top tube bag for free.
-And they insure every bike for damages incurred on their journey to the island.
+They’ll also ship your helmet, saddle bag, and top tube bag for free.
+They insure every bike for damages incurred on their journey.

 None of these bike shops suit you?
 Don’t let this list stop you.
 Search, call, email, or message bike shops near you or your destination.